Efficient congruencing in ellipsephic sets: the general case: Introduction

 For historical reasons, upper bounds for the number of solutions to (\ref{VMVT}) go by the name of Vinogradov's mean value theorem---in \cite{wooleyk3}, Wooley used the efficient congruencing method to prove an optimal upper bound for the number of solutions to this system in the case $k=3$, the first time such a bound had been obtained for any $k>2$.
 In \cite{BDG}, Bourgain, Demeter and Guth proved the equivalent statement for $k\geq 4$ using the harmonic analytic technique of $l^2$-decoupling, often seen as a real analogue of the $p$-adic efficient congruencing.
 Subsequently, Wooley developed the nested version of his method and used it to provide an alternative proof of the general case in \cite{NEC}.
 The similarities between the two methods are analysed further in \cite{ecvl2}.

 As discussed in \cite{ellipsephic2}, we call our sets with digital restrictions ellipsephic, after the French term \emph{ellips\'ephique}, coined by Mauduit to refer to integers with missing digits, and used, for example, in \cite{Aloui} and \cite{AlouiMMk}.
-We let $r=\#A_p$, and note that the restriction that $2\leq r\leq p-1$ stems from the fact that the cases $r=0$ and $A_p=\{0\}$ are trivial, and the case $r=p$ reduces to the classical case, while the case $r=1$ (with $A_p\neq\{0\}$) is sufficiently unusual that we omit it from consideration.
+We let $r=\#A_p$, and note that the restriction that $2\leq r\leq p-1$ stems from the fact that the cases $r=0$ and $A_p=\{0\}$ are trivial, and the case $r=p$ reduces to the classical case, while the case $r=1$ (with $A_p\neq\{0\}$) is sufficiently unusual that we omit it from consideration---the number of such `repdigits' is $O(\log{X})$, which makes them much sparser than the ellipsephic sets we consider here.
 We observe that

 and hence that $\mathcal{E}$ is a thin set, in the sense that

 The effect of these digital restrictions is to give ellipsephic sets a fractal-like structure similar to those seen in the middle-third Cantor set and generalisations thereof.
 In \cite{LabaPram}, \L aba and Pramanik study maximal operators corresponding to certain real fractal subsets constructed in a similar manner.